Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

-Eating the right food will increase prana (life-giving force) inside the body, therefore as a meditation practitioner, your diet should be composed of fresh fruits, organic vegetables, nuts, seed and oils, whole grains, soups, and salads, and much more.
+Eating the right food will increase prana (life-giving force) inside the body.
+As a meditation practitioner, your diet should be fresh fruits, organic vegetables, nuts, seeds and oils, whole grains, soups, salads, and much more.

 When you go deep in meditation, you start dealing with things buried deep within your subconscious, and as a result, it can feel really overwhelming at times.

 But keep going on with your practice because there is light at the end of the tunnel.
 There’s unlimited love, joy, and compassion, and as divine souls, we have the ability to access these higher states of consciousness.

 In yogic cultures, especially in the east, it is believed that we have been given this body to complete our ‘sadhana’ (or meditation) and release ourselves from the cycle of birth and death (reincarnation).